MaxCojocari/OOP_Lab_1/README.md

 In this project the following API is implemented:

-- Input linked list from keybord and save in file
+- Input linked list from keybord and save it in a file
-- Read linked list from file and display
+- Read linked list from file and display it
 - Append element
 - Prepend element
 - Reverse linked list